jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`no motion`       :red:`wrong code`      :red:`OFF`
   =====================  =====================  =====================

-  outputs :red:`OFF` only if there is :red:`NOT motion` and :red:`NOT the right code` is entered.
+  outputs :red:`OFF` only if there is :red:`no motion` AND the :red:`wrong code` is entered.
 How is the code entered without motion?

 * :ref:`exclusive_disjunction<test_exclusive_disjunction>`: ``return (not (first and second) and (first or second))``